sturmlichtz/network_simulation/README.md

 #  A Network simulation designed using Cisco Packet Tracer
-currently preparing for my CCNA 200-301 Exam. in this project i'll create a network simulation in University, where i'll begin implementing various concepets of networking which i learn for CCNA preparation.
+currently preparing for my CCNA 200-301 Exam. in this project i'll create a network simulation in University, where i'll begin implementing various concepets of networking which i learn through CCNA preparation.
 ## Designed Network
 ![a](../master/)
 # How To Run